AllTheMods/alltheguides/docs/guides/translations.md

 	After you're done ask a staff member in the [Discord](https://discord.com/invite/allthemods) and they can help you get your translations submitted and put into the main pack!

-## Important!

-There is ***no*** set or forced timeline for translations. *Work on them at your own pace!* PR them however you want, either as whole chapters, sections of chapters, or even the whole thing if you want. **We are incredibly grateful for any contributions you make!**

-Also, tell a staff member that you'd like to translate so they can give you access to the #translation-department, where you can ask questions and collaborate with other translators!

 ???+ warning "Important note for packs in development"
 	If you are translating a pack that is under ***active development***, then you need to use the lang file from the **`dev` branch**, not `main`.
 The `dev` branch will always contain the most up-to-date quest lang file that you will translate.

-???+ failure "Regarding AI/Machine translations"
-	We are **not** looking for AI/Machine translations.
-We are looking for native speakers who are looking to put in the effort to make sure grammar is correct for readers of that language.
-We would've done it ourselves if we wanted a cheap attempt at quest translations.

 ---